PilotKun/Discord-MAl/Roadmap.md

 # Step-by-Step Roadmap for Discord Bot

 ## Overview
-This Discord bot will use `discord.js` and the MyAnimeList (MAL) API to provide anime-related functionalities to users.
-The primary features include retrieving user profile data from MAL, searching for anime in the MAL database, and managing a personalized watchlist.
+This Discord bot will use `discord.js` and the AniList API to provide anime-related functionalities to users.
+The primary features include retrieving user profile data from AniList, searching for anime in the AniList database, and managing a personalized watchlist.
 Notifications for new episodes of watchlisted anime will also be included as a low-priority feature.

 ---